ericmann/wp-session-manager/README.md

 Adds `$_SESSION`-like functionality to WordPress.

 Every visitor, logged in or not, will be issued an instance of `WP_Session`.
-Their instance will be identified by an ID stored in the `_wp_session` cookie.
+Their instance will be identified by an ID stored in the `wordpress_session` cookie.
 Typically, session data will be stored in a WordPress transient, but if your installation has a caching system in-place (i.e. memcached), the session data might be stored in memory.

 This provides plugin and theme authors the ability to use WordPress-managed session variables without having to use the